rdkcentral/rdk-halif-device_settings/docs/pages/Audio_halSpec.md

 ### Theory of operation and key concepts

-The caller is expected to have complete control over the life cycle of the `HAL`
+The `caller` is expected to have complete control over the life cycle of the `HAL`

-1. Initialize the `Audio HAL` using function: `dsAudioPortInit()` before making any other `API` calls.
-If `dsAudioPortInit()` call fails, the `HAL` must return the respective error code, so that the caller can retry the operation
+1. Initialize the `DS` Audio `HAL` using function: `dsAudioPortInit()` before making any other `API` calls.
+If `dsAudioPortInit()` call fails, the `HAL` must return the respective error code, so that the `caller` can retry the operation.

-2. Once the Audio Ports are initialized, Audio Output ports like TV Internal Speakers, ARC/eARC, Headphones, SPDIF can be enabled or disabled using Audio Port Handle.
+2. Once the Audio Ports are initialized, Audio Output ports like TV Internal Speakers, ARC/eARC, Headphones, SPDIF can be enabled or disabled using Audio Port Handle based on configuration file.

 3. The Audio Parameters like Audio Encoding, Audio Format, Audio Compression, Dialog Enhancement, Dolby Volume Mode, Audio Ducking, Bass Enhancer, MI Steering, `LE`, Stereo Mode, Audio Gain, Loop Through, Intelligent Equivalizer, Dynamic Range Control, Fader Control, `MS12` capabilities, Audio Delay, Audio Mixing, Primary Language and Secondary Language can be set or retrieved for specific Audio Ports using Audio Port Handle.